 For address changes you may phone, fax or e-mail:

 For name changes a fax or e-mail is not acceptable.
 You must provide written notification of any name change with supporting documentation to:

 NOTE: Once you are licensed, Education Law requires that you notify the Department of any change in your mailing address or name within 30 days of that change.
 Failure to do so may be considered professional misconduct.
 It may also delay renewal and result in late charges to renew the registration of your professional license.
 You may use our address or name change form ( 20 KB) to notify the Department of a change in your address or name.

-- Certification as a nurse practitioner by one of the following
+- You must obtain certification as an NP by one of the following national certifying organizations:

 American Academy of Nurse Practitioners